Cloudy with a Chance of Meatballs 2: Video games

-A video game titled Cloudy with a Chance of Meatballs 2, published by GameMill Entertainment, was released on September 24, 2013 for Nintendo DS and Nintendo 3DS.
+A video game titled Cloudy with a Chance of Meatballs 2, published by GameMill Entertainment, was released on September 24, 2013, for Nintendo DS and Nintendo 3DS.
 Its gameplay mechanic is similar to Fruit Ninja.

 A free mobile game titled Cloudy with a Chance of Meatballs 2: Foodimal Frenzy was developed by PlayFirst and released for both iOS and Android devices.
-The game is no longer available on App Stores.
+The game was removed from the App Store in 2015 and is no longer available to download.

 A downloadable app titled Foodimal Funimal was released for free by Sony Pictures Home Entertainment on iOS and Android mobile devices on August 20, 2013.

 Future

-A third Cloudy with a Chance of Meatballs film was announced but hasn't been confirmed or greenlighted by Sony Pictures Animation.
+A day after the film's release, Cody Cameron discussed the possibility of a third film, saying "I don't know that will happen, we're going to have to see what it does on September 27th, I definitely think we've set up enough character, basically enough stuff in the second film that we can branch off and do multiple stories for a third film – but you know it's kind of hard to think about that right now."

+In September 2023, Phil Lord stated that a script was completed for a third installment before the 2023 Writers Guild of America strike, entitled Planet of the Grapes, which was a direct reference to the recently released film, Kingdom of the Planet of the Apes.